Abo-Soile/SOILE-Backend/docs/functions.rst

 **elapsedtime()**

-Returns time elapsed, in ms, since the last call top starttimer.
+Returns elapsed time, in ms, since the last call to starttimer.
 Returns 0 if no timer has been started.

 ##############
 Result storage